 Get Product Collection by Category ID Using Class Construct

-Magento Two-factor Authentication is one of many ways to improve Magento admin security and prevent unauthorized access to your data.
+Magento Two-factor Authentication is one of many ways to and prevent unauthorized access to your data.
 Correspondingly all admin users have to complete the authorization process to verify their identity before logging in.

 Two-Factor authentication is available in the latest Magento 2.4 version by default and supports multiple authenticators like Google Authenticator, Suo, Authy, and U2F keys.
 So it is easy for you to configure it and generate access codes for different users to add an additional layer of security.